Shared cycle path set to connect Waipawa and Waipukurau

 "To provide safe access between the two towns for youth, in particular, but also for mobility scooters, cyclists, runners and walkers, will be an incredible addition to our drive to be as strong and connected as we can be as a community," Walker said.

-The highly-anticipated path has been something former Mayors, councillors and community groups have been lobbying for many years.
+The path has been something former mayors, councillors and community groups have been lobbying for for many years.